Nanouna/recettes-et-sentiments/README.md

 ![alt text](readme_images/image.png)

-Text preprocessing

-- start with basic word preprocessing (removing uppercase, numerical characters, ponctuation, english stopwords, lemmatizing by word types)
-- adding custom stopword list to be removed selected from highest recurring words in the corpus if we felt that the words do not differentiate one recipe from another
-- tags are pre handled to the preprocessing to remove recurring tags that add no additional sense value

 Numerical preprocessing

 To handle excessive outliers while still maintaining some recipes exagerated features we mitigates the minutes and step by setting a minimum and a maximum